doolin/hrecipe/readme.txt

 Tags: recipe, recipes, recipe seo, hrecipe, editor, microformat, microformats, microformatting Requires at least: 3.0
 Tested up to: 3.1.1
-Stable tag: 0.5.8.2
+Stable tag: 0.5.8.3

-hRecipe is a WordPress plugin for easy entry of your recipe data, and microformatting  your recipe blog posts and pages for attractive presentation on both your blog and (important!) search engine results.
+Use hRecipe for creating Google Rich Snippets, for leveraging SEO results, and for attractively displaying your recipes.

 == Description ==